Graph-COM/xgdl/README.md

 ## Demo

 ### Load Dataset
 All our datasets can be downloaded and processed automatically.
 By default, the code will ask if the raw files and/or the processed files should be downloaded.
-Also, you can download datasets from [Zenodo](https://doi.org/10.5281/zenodo.7265547) manually and place raw/processed file under ``./data/${DATASET_NAME}/raw`` or ``./data/${DATASET_NAME}/processed``.
+Also, you can download datasets from [Zenodo](https://doi.org/10.5281/zenodo.7265547) manually and extract raw/processed file under the directory ``./data/${DATASET_NAME}``.

 ```python
 from xgdl import ScienceDataset